-Transactions with non-controlling interests are treated as transactions with equity owners of the Group.
+Transactions with non-controlling interests, related to the sale or acquisition of subsidiaries, are treated as transactions with equity owners of the Group.
 For purchases from non-controlling interests, the difference between any consideration paid and the relevant share acquired of the carrying value of net assets of the subsidiary is recorded in equity.
 Gains or losses on disposals to non-controlling interests are also recorded in equity.